 Moore was a year away from his retirement, as a result, he will not be able to get his pension and he will not be eligible for the health benefits offered by the company.
 But this move appears to be motivated by Moore’s ambition to see the development of technology become a reality.
 And nowadays, it seems like everything happens through the private sector and not within the federal agencies.
 In federal agencies, there is most likely to happen.

 Uber is the on-demand market leader and it has 55million active monthly users.
 Uber has solved the multi-model last mile problem.
 It has the incredible access and availability that offers the wait times in major urban areas of 2-3 minutes duration.

-One of the biggest questions is that whether Uber’s vehicles will be piloted or automated, on the other side, Uber has launched a serious of pilot project programs in order to test the self-driving cars in various locations across the U.S. and a month ago, Uber has announced that it will be partnering with Daimler in order to
+One of the biggest questions is that whether Uber’s vehicles will be piloted or automated, on the other side, Uber has launched a series of pilot project programs in order to test the self-driving cars in various locations across the U.S.

 There will be an evolution from the professional human pilots to the autonomous driving over time as the background automation.
 This proves that the self-driving will be the reliable one and it will not require the help of the human pilot.
 A pilot can sit freely inside the car and the job of a pilot is a risky one because they should be very careful in driving and they are responsible for the lives of the passengers.